-If you are unable to transplanting the sod immediately, be aware that you have up to five days to lay it before the grass dies, depending on the time of year and weather conditions.
+If you cannot transplant the sod immediately, you have up to five days to lay it before the grass dies, depending on the time of year and weather conditions.
 In mid-summer, actively growing sod can begin showing signs of stress in as little as 12 hours.
 For this reason, you may want to prepare the transplant location for sod before digging it out of the ground.

 If dug-up sod must sit out for more than a day, remember that moisture is the key to its survival.
 Set the squares or strips of sod in a shady spot where the sun can’t dry them out.
 If several hours go by, unroll the sod so you can water it.
 This also allows heat to escape so the grass doesn’t die until you can complete the transplant.

 Now that you know how to remove sod, you may be eager to get started.
 Keep in mind that sod is very heavy, and you will probably need help from another person for this job.
 In fact, for your own safety, we recommend leaving large sod removal projects to a professional.